F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 Connect to the lab environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-From the jumpbox, launch chrome, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u
+From the jumphost, launch chrome, click the BIG-IP bookmark and login to TMUI. admin/password

 #.
-From the jumpbox, launch firefox, which we will use to create the macro.
+From the jumphost, launch firefox, which we will use to create the macro.

 Remove any existing security policy from the Webgoat Virtual Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-ON the BIG-IP TMUI, Go to Local Traffic > Virtual Servers > asm_vs
+On the BIG-IP TMUI, Go to Local Traffic > Virtual Servers > asm_vs

 #.
 Click the Security > Policies tab at the top